 What do the water companies say?

 All water companies state that only the 3 P’s should be flushed: pee, poo and paper.
 FabLittleBag works in partnership with Anglia Water, Northern Ireland Water, Severn Trent Water, Southern Water and Welsh Water to educate people about binning their sanitary waste instead.

 What is FabLittleBag made of?

 FabLittleBag is made partly from sustainable materials: originally this was sugar cane waste but now we’re moving to corn starch.
 The bag as a whole is fully biodegradable.

 What are FabLittleBag’s eco credentials?

 FabLittleBag was created with the specific purpose of preventing tampons from being flushed, where they cause eco pollution as described above.
 Research shows that 62% of women in the UK still flush their tampons, with 1.4 billion being flushed each year.
 FabLittleBag is also biodegradable within 18-36 months, or up to 5 years in airfree conditions.

 Where is FabLittleBag from?

 FabLittleBag was invented by British entrepeneur Martha Silcott, who together with fellow Brit Penny Maystone has nurtured the product from first brainwave, through the patenting process, into production and on to the shelves of Waitrose.
-It is now sold all over the world, including the US, Canada, Australia, Sweden and the Netherlands, with charitable distribution to those in need via projects in India and Sierra Leone.
+It is now sold all over the world, including the US, Canada, Australia, Sweden, Poland and the Netherlands, with charitable distribution to those in need via projects in India and Sierra Leone.